Pakistan polio outbreak puts global eradication at risk

 “This will only be solved if the polio teams can get access to those children - either inside FATA, or when the children move out into other areas,” Bhutta said.
 “Without that I don’t see how things can improve.
 Rather I think things might get more serious when the polio virus gets out into settled areas.”

-The GPEI says the FATA is the area with the largest number of children being paralyzed by wild poliovirus in all of Asia.
+The GPEI says the FATA is the area with the largest number of children being paralysed by wild poliovirus in all of Asia.

 Four polio cases in children in Pakistan were reported in the last week.
 Because the virus spreads from person to person, the World Health Organization says as long as any child remains infected, children everywhere are at risk.